 The potential ROI of a gift card solution is undeniable.
 Gift cards are a popular choice for holiday giving year after year, which draws new customers to a merchant’s business, and they’re a great tool for building customer loyalty.
-Moreover, 59 percent of consumers say they usually spend more than the gift card’s value.
-Your clients, however, need the right gift card solution to help them reach their business goals.
+Additionally, a Fiserv survey found that 80 percent of fine dining, fast casual and drug store customers spend more than the value of their gift cards, and grocery store customers overspend by an average of $56.
+However, value-added resellers (VARs) and managed services providers (MSPs) need to provide their clients with the right gift card solution to help them reach their business goals.
 Avoid these five gift card mistakes when you talk strategy and implement or upgrade a solution for your clients.

 Where Total Solution Provider Meets Trusted Advisor

 It’s a smart strategy to provide all of the IT solutions and services your client needs, but that means you need to develop a clear picture of how they will all function together.
 Gift cards can be a beneficial part of your clients’ businesses if you integrate a feature-rich solution with their point of sale (POS) and other business systems.
 Meet the challenge of making your client’s business operate efficiently and effectively.